oviebd/PDFVIewer_iOS/README.md

 *   **Extensible Components:** The use of reusable SwiftUI views and a clear component hierarchy allows for easy extension and customization.
 *   **SOLID Principles:** The codebase adheres to SOLID principles, making it more robust and easier to understand and maintain over time.

-## Getting Started

-To run the project, you will need Xcode and an iOS simulator or device.

-1. Clone the repository.
-2. Open `PDFViewer.xcodeproj` in Xcode.
-3. Select a simulator and run the app.

 ## Contact

-For any inquiries, please contact [Your Name/Email].
+For any inquiries, please [`contact me in LinkedIn`](http://www.linkedin.com/in/habibur-rahman-32547b109)